 Russell Kassman Retires After 40 Years

-Venerable Purveyor of Fine Pianos Under New Ownership April 1
+Venerable Purveyor of Fine Pianos Under New Ownership as of August 1

 “For forty-one years, I have been privileged to live in San Francisco and participate in its vibrant, world-renowned cultural scene,” said Kassman.
 “On a visit in 1977, San Francisco won my heart, and 42 years later she has my soul as well.”